Montgomery County Bed Sore Injury Lawyers

-Trusted Pennsylvania Lawyers Advocate Vigorously for Nursing Home Residents Harmed by Bed Sore Injuries in Lansdale, PA
+Trusted Pennsylvania Lawyers Advocate Vigorously for Nursing Home Residents Harmed by Bed Sore Injuries in Montgomery County and Bucks County, PA

 Bed sore injuries in nursing home residents—also known as pressure ulcers—are injuries that are entirely preventable with proper monitoring and care, but yet are unfortunately common.
 Most bed sore injuries result from situations where the nursing home staff either neglects their legal duty to provide adequate care or is improperly trained so that they may not even realize that the risk of developing bed sores exists.
 Bed sore injuries result from immobility, so by definition tend to develop when a patient is in the vulnerable situation of being unable to move independently.
 Importantly, some nursing home residents who suffer from severe bed sore injuries may not even be able to report that they feel pain because the pain sensors in the skin have been so severely diminished.